sparc-camp/sparc-camp.github.io/content/projects.md

 [![hacklodge.org](/assets/images/hacklodge.png){:.logo-banner}]({{"https://hacklodge.org/"}})

 Hack Lodge is an immersive and intimate software development program for students.
 Teams spend a week working intensely on a software project of their choosing, with the ultimate goal of shipping a polished product by the end of the program.
 Participants come from a variety of technical backgrounds, from students with no formal engineering experience to experienced developers with years in industry.
+Past projects have included neat tech hacks, apps, games, and VC-backed companies.